7 Best Places For Fall Leaf Peeping In & Around Albany, NY

-Located right in downtown Albany, Washington Park is the perfect place to set up a fall picnic and enjoy the foliage.
-Walk along the bike paths or relax near the pond.
-There's not a bad seat in the house to view the leaves in Washington Park!
+Nestled right in the heart of Albany, Washington Park is the perfect place to set up a fall picnic and enjoy the foliage.
+You can also walk along the multi-use paths or relax on one of the benches situated throughout the park.
+There's not a bad seat in the house to view the colorful leaves.
+Come and see why Washington Park is recognized as one of the region's most beautifully sculpted and well-maintained public parks.